 - Applicants may submit a membership application with payment of required membership fees.

-- To be accepted, applicants must satisfactorily meet all qualification, criteria and requirements as set for by the association's Quality Assurance Standards.
+- To be accepted, applicants must satisfactorily meet all qualifications, criteria and requirements as set forth by the association's Quality Assurance Standards.

-- Until successful completion of the association's Quality Assurance Review inspection, new memberships will be considered conditional.
-Full member benefits may apply, although the Board reserves the right to limit some marketing benefits and also require that the conditional status be noted in any use of the association's membership status.
+- Until successful completion of the association's Quality Assurance Standards, new memberships will be considered conditional.
+Full member benefits may apply, although the Board reserves the right to limit some marketing benefits and also require that the conditional status be noted in any use of the new member's membership status.

 - Applicants not meeting membership requirements shall be notified in writing of the reasons.
 Reapplication will be accepted when those issues have been corrected.

-- Member Inns shall be reviewed every two (2) years under the Quality Assurance program and must be maintained in full accordance with all current requirements of the association's Quality Assurance Standards, as adopted by the board.
+- Member Inns shall be reviewed every five (5) years under the Quality Assurance program and must be maintained in full accordance with all current requirements of the association's Quality Assurance Standards, as adopted by the board.

-- Payment of annual membership dues shall be required each 12month anniversary in each subsequent year.
-Failure to pay within 60 days of the anniversary date shall be considered as not meeting membership requirements.
+- Payment of annual membership dues shall be required at the beginning of the association's fiscal year.
+Failure to pay within 60 days shall be considered as not meeting membership requirements.

 - Associate Members will pay an annual dues amount set by the Board.
-Dues shall be collected on the anniversary of their membership date.
+Dues shall be collected at the beginning of the association's fiscal year.